Script Guide

 say(text)

 Send a message to the Chat Panel.
-If text-to-speech is enabled in the UI, the message is spoken aloud.
+If the script speech toggle (🔊 button in the top status strip, next to STOP ALL) is on, the message is spoken aloud.
 Useful for scripts that report status audibly.

 while (script.running) {